Skip to main content

 Business & IT Alignment

-Phase Output Business-to-IT Alignment Map — the definitive blueprint for every IT design decision that follows in Phase 04.
+Phase Output Business-to-IT Alignment Map + Gap Analysis — the evidence layer that anchors every operating model design decision in Phase 04.

 04